Bobby Hauck: UNLV

 Hauck had been rumored as a candidate for the vacant head coaching position at UNLV in December 2009 and interviewed with UNLV's Athletic Director Jim Livengood on December 20, 2009.
 On December 22, the Las Vegas Sun reported that Hauck would be named UNLV's next head coach after completing a second interview earlier that day.
 Hauck and UNLV agreed on a three-year contract worth $350,000 annually in base pay.
 Hauck can also earn up to $150,000 in completion bonuses that are heavy in incentives.
-UNLV announced on November 28, 2014 that Hauck had submitted his resignation to the team after going 15–48 in five seasons.
+UNLV announced on November 28, 2014, that Hauck had submitted his resignation to the team after going 15–48 in five seasons.

 San Diego State

-On January 16, 2015 Hauck was hired as the special teams coordinator for the San Diego State football team.
+On January 16, 2015, Hauck was hired as the special teams coordinator for the San Diego State football team.
 In 2016, Hauck was promoted to associate head coach.

-Return to Montana
+Controversy and Return to Montana

+In 2017, a coalition of students, community leaders, and advocates in Missoula, Montana campaigned against the rehiring of Hauck.
+Spearheaded by then graduate student, Lisa Davey, citing concerns over past player misconduct and the University of Montana's response to multiple allegations of sexual assault incidents involving the players during Hauck's previous tenure.
+The non-fiction book Missoula: Rape and the Justice System in a College Town by Jon Krakauer was centered around these incidents.

-Hauck returned to Montana during the 2018 season.
+In spite of this community backlash, Hauck was rehired, and returned to Montana during the 2018 season.
 After starting his first season 6-5, the Grizzlies improved to 10-4 the season after.
-During the shortened 2020 season, Hauck began 2-0 before the season was cut short.
+During Spring 2021 (shortened season due to COVID), the Griz went 2-0.
+They did not play in 2020.

-On September 4th, 2021, Hauck and the Grizzlies defeated the #20-ranked Washington Huskies, marking the fifth time ever an FCS team has beat a ranked FBS team, and the first time since 2014 that Hauck had defeated an FBS team.
+On September 4, 2021, Hauck and the Grizzlies defeated the #20-ranked Washington Huskies, marking the fifth time ever an FCS team has beat a ranked FBS team, and the first time since 2014 that Hauck had defeated an FBS team.